Norman ST40 Semi-Acoustic: Exploring Its Unique Sound

 Because:

-1. Local manufacturers make the instruments from the locally grown wood.
+1. Local manufacturers make the instruments from locally grown wood.

-2. The majority of the mexican guitars have the back and the sides of the guitar body made from the laminated materials and only the top deck is made from the real wood, usually spruce.
+2. The majority of the Mexican guitars have the back and the sides of the guitar body made from laminated materials and only the top deck is made from the real wood, usually spruce.

-For as low as a half of the Taylor guitar price I can get ALL WOOD Canadian instrument of very high quality..
+For as low as half of the Taylor guitar price I can get an ALL-WOOD Canadian instrument of very high quality.

 Tusq® nut & saddle by Graphtech